transcending1/Review/admin/subpage/modules/module_doc/Birch Clustering.md

 ### 2.threshold
-+ Description

-The radius of the subcluster obtained by merging a new sample and the closest subcluster should be lesser than the threshold.
-Otherwise a new subcluster is started.
-Setting this value to be very low promotes splitting and vice-versa.
+'The radius of the subcluster obtained by merging a new sample and the\n    closest subcluster should be lesser than the threshold.
+Otherwise a new\n    subcluster is started.
+Setting this value to be very low promotes\n    splitting and vice-versa.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |